-Schiff calls out GOP rival for sharing ‘anti-Semitic lie’ linking Democrat to Soros
+Schiff accuses GOP rival of sharing ‘anti-Semitic lie’ linking Democrat to Soros

 Rep. Adam B. Schiff accused his Republican challenger Saturday of trafficking in anti-Semitic smears for promoting a bogus claim about the Democratic congressman and George Soros.

-Mr. Schiff called out congressional hopeful Eric Early on Twitter after the GOP candidate used his account on the platform to promote a conspiracy theory involving the incumbent.
+Mr. Schiff called out congressional hopeful Eric Early on Twitter and accused him of using his account on the platform to promote a conspiracy theory involving the incumbent.

-The longtime representative for California’s 28th Congressional District also connected his rival’s actions to another Republican running for office next month: President Trump.
+The longtime representative for California’s 28th Congressional District also connected his rival’s conduct to another Republican running for office next month: President Trump.

-Mr. Schiff was reacting to a post Mr. Early recently shared on Twitter which claimed the congressman is related to Mr. Soros, a Jewish billionaire known for backing liberal causes.
+Mr. Schiff was reacting to a post shared on Twitter in Mr. Early’s name that claimed the congressman is related to Mr. Soros, a Jewish billionaire known for backing liberal causes.

-The social media post Mr. Early shared on Twitter included an image suggesting the son of Mr. Soros is married to the sister of Mr. Schiff, who was raised in a Jewish family.
+The social media post shared by the Early account included an image suggesting the son of Mr. Soros is married to the sister of Mr. Schiff, who was raised in a Jewish family.

 Mr. Schiff does not have a sister and is not related to Mr. Soros, the congressman clarified on Twitter, adding claims to the contrary are a “well-circulated anti-Semitic lie.”